timss/vimconf/README.md

 [Writing a small perl-script using Vim](http://youtu.be/DrzAuLsxgwU)

 ### Todo
-* Better plugins and binds for Python (feel free to give me suggestions)
+* Better/more plugins and binds for Python (feel free to give me suggestions).
-* Replace vim-powerline with the new [powerline](https://github.com/Lokaltog/powerline).
+* Maybe replace vim-powerline with the new [powerline](https://github.com/Lokaltog/powerline).
+For now just using the old one.
+Don't see any reason to upgrade.
 Will require new fonts (.ttf for windows) and easy install using Vundle.
 * Conditional expressions for testing whether or not plugin X is enabled,
 and if so; enable plugin settings (Syntastic etc).
+* Change from .vimrc.local to .vimrc.{first,last}